CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CBDC Scenario Example

-If CBDC is a non-fungible token, Token-based sharding can map every non-fungible token to one leader node since the token's creation.
-Then tokens can be circulated in different ledgers in parallel, increasing the performance and achieving efficient token circulation.
-However, CBDC is more like a fungible token.
-Due to changes produced by transactions, the account user might use several tokens in a transaction which causes additional concurrent volume.
-Moreover, if a CBDC user wants to use two tokens circulating in different ledgers simultaneously, the cross-shard transaction may happen to ensure no double-spending.

-In our recommended consensus algorithms, sharding improves performance by parallel running ledgers.
-This is because cross-shard transactions are relatively less frequent in the token-based sharding method than the account-based one.
-However, if we consider the performance in the wholesale consensus network, say that each transaction in the retail consensus network needs Verification from all parties in the wholesale networks, more shards may cause worse performance.
+If CBDC is non-fungible, token-based sharding can map every non-fungible token to one leader node when the issuer creates the token.
+Then tokens can be circulated efficiently in different ledgers in parallel, increasing the performance.
+However, CBDC is more like a fungible token, and every transaction produces a change.
+As a result, the token owner has to use several small tokens, which causes additional concurrent transactions.
+Moreover, if the token owner pays two tokens that circulate in different ledgers simultaneously, it must first initiate a cross-shard transaction and follow a single-shard transaction.
+The recommended consensus algorithm use sharding to improve performance by parallel running ledgers because cross-shard transactions are less frequent in the token-based sharding method than the account-based one.
+However, more shards may cause worse performance if each transaction in the retail consensus network needs verification from all parties in the wholesale networks.
+Therefore, the recommended algorithm makes one tier-1 institution decide transactions by itself, in which more shards do not bring worse performance.

 Overall, we prove that the proposed algorithms can increase the system's TPS while not sacrificing latency.
-There are many other kinds of performance tests, in which we use two of them as an example.

-\subsection{Privacy}
+\subsubsection{Privacy}

-We provide two options as operating models to protect business secrecy.
-For option two, we designate one operating organization to distribute CBDC because it is not a competitor with other operating institutions such that they would not be worried about their data being monopolized.
+We provide two updated operating architectures to protect business secrecy.
+For option two, we designate one operating organization to distribute CBDC because it is not a competitor with other operating institutions such that their data are safe from monopoly.

-For option one, we use dynamic virtual addresses to prevent privileged institutions from knowing customer data of non-privileged ones.
+For option one, the dynamic virtual addresses can prevent tier-1 institutions from knowing tier-1.5 institutions' customer identity.
 The method is similar to the bitcoin schema.
-In the bitcoin \cite{nakamoto2012bitcoin} system, there are some essential facts: 1) new addresses are used to collect change in transactions, 2) users could have many addresses.
-Bitcoin uses this method to protect customer privacy from data leakage to the public, while our model protects non-privileged institutions' data from privileged institutions.
+In the bitcoin \cite{nakamoto2012bitcoin} system, essential facts exist: 1) transactions generate new addresses to collect change; 2) users could have many addresses.
+Bitcoin uses this method to protect customer privacy from leaking to the public, while our model protects tier-1.5 institutions' data from leaking to tier-1 institutions.